revatir/TriviaQuest/readme.md

 - Replace the Challenge Point questions with mini games that get progressively more difficult.
 - Add multiple levels so the player can advance to a more challenging play arena after winning level 1.
 - Develop each Challenge Point into maybe a mini-village or town in which the challenging NPC resides to flesh out the story of the game.
+- Use the Spotify API for background music, and plan to use different songs for the following purposes:
+- **General music** - a song that loops over while the player travels through the maze.
+- **Challenge music** - a song for when the player faces a Challenge Point.
+- **Win music** - a song for when the player wins the game.
+- **Lose music** - a song for when the player loses the game.